 Increases in frequency and severity of extreme weather events such as heatwaves and heavy rain are occurring across all continents and all oceans, resulting in local mass die-offs and local extinctions because the impacts of those events already exceed what many organisms can tolerate.
 Prominent examples of species being pushed way beyond their temperature limits are reef-building warm-water corals that are dying.
 Their global decline shows that we don’t need to look into the future to recognize the urgency of climate action.

 The more often ecosystems are impacted by extreme events and the more intense the event, the further they are pushed towards so-called tipping points.
 Beyond those points, abrupt and in some cases irreversible changes can occur – such as species going extinct.
 This risk increases steeply with rises in global temperature.
-Current projections indicate that at a global warming level of 2°C by 2100, about 18% of all species on land will be at high risk of going extinct.
-But sensitive groups fare worse, with >30% of insect pollinators and salamanders at high risk of extinction.
-If the world warms up to 4.5°C, about half of all plant and animal species that we have records for will be threatened.
+Current projections imply that at a global warming level of 2°C by 2100, up to 18% of all species on land will be at high risk of going extinct.
+If the world warms up to 4°C, every second plant or animal species that we know of will be threatened.